gordyay/food-nutrition-module/README.md

 program
 * Similar Recipes
-  * For each recipe from the dataset, collect the URL from epicurious.com with its details (if there is no URL for that recipe, find a similar on the Internet).
+  * For each recipe from the dataset, collect the URL from epicurious.com with its details (if there is no URL for that recipe, skip it).
   * Save the new dataframe to a CSV file that you will use in your main program.

 ## Chapter V